TrendingTechnology/Neural_Network_Model/README.md

 ## Components of the model

 The block contains the structure of the project, as well as a brief excerpt from the files, a more detailed description is located inside each module.
-A better picture quality of the structure is found [`here`](https://github.com/Non1ce/Image/blob/no_nice/LSTM/Description.png).

 <html>